 Canggu and Ubud, Bali: The Backstory

 First things first.
 No matter if you choose Ubud or Canggu, you’ll get to experience the kindness of Balinese people and their beautiful culture.
+Please be nice.
 Try not to screw up a good thing for the rest of us.

 Canggu is pronounced like “Chang goo”—same as what mostly makes up the intestinal contents of backpackers on Khao San Road.
 Ubud is “ew-bood.”
 The latter is most famous for Julia Roberts’ bout of eating, praying, and loving in 2010 to earn Elizabeth Gilbert a fortune.
 One of my favorite places was ruined in the process.